To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Flat benches, also known as utility benches, are the bare minimum that you should be getting for your home gym.

-While they may not allow for a ton of variety like adjustable incline weight benches, they’re going to offer the most stable surface to perform bench press variations, rows, split squats, and other exercises.
+While they may not allow for a ton of variety like adjustable incline weight benches, they’re going to offer the most stable surface to perform bench presses, incline rows, split squats, and other exercises.

 Here are my picks for the best weight benches on the market!

-Best Flat Weight Bench Overall – REP FB-5000 Competition Flat Bench
+Best Flat Weight Bench Overall – REP Fitness FB-5000 Competition Flat Bench

 REP FB-5000 Competition Flat Bench is perfect for your heavy lifting needs.
 It is designed to meet IPF height standards and is made of heavy-duty, 11-gauge steel.
 This flat, competition-style bench has a 1,000 lb weight capacity and grooved, rubber feet that protect your floor and keep the bench in place.
 The integrated steel handle and industrial roller wheels make it easy to move around your gym or home.
 While the narrow or fat pad options provide the perfect fit for every user.